Erasmus+ Staff Training in Europe

 The Erasmus grant will be transferred to your faculty/unit at the University of Borås after the exchange.
 The amount depends on the number of mobility days (max.
 5), travel days (max.
 2), which country you travel to, and whether you have special needs.
 This means that the Erasmus grant is a financial contribution that may not cover all costs associated with the exchange.

 If you are interested in going on an exchange, contact your nearest manager in due time.
-Think about what you would like to do and where you would like to go.
-Here is the list of the university's partner universities.
-We suggest that you involve the international coordinator at your faculty in the process, but please note note that it is you who are responsible for contacting the partner university and arranging your exchange.
+Think about what you would like to do and where you would like to go, for example by looking at the list of the university's partner universities.
+You are responsible for contacting the receiving university and arranging your exchange by yourself.
+If you get a positive reply from a receving university, you may apply for the grant.

 The selection is based on first come, first served.
 If there are more applicants than funds, those who have not taken part in the Erasmus programme before will be prioritised.